Kelketek/Kelketek.github.io/_posts/2024-06-07-StratosFur.md

   alt: An image of the StratosFur logo.
 ---

-## Synopsis
+## Abstract

 StratosFur is Houston's annual furry convention, founded in 2019.

 ## Duties

-I was a founding board member, working as the Director of Public Outreach on its first year to launch its inaugeral event.
+I was a founding board member, working as the Director of Public Outreach on its first year to launch its inaugural event.
 I provided organizational, IT, and artist management resources.

 ## Background